 Changing a Premarital Agreement Post-Marriage

 After marriage, a premarital agreement may be amended or revoked by written agreement signed by both parties.
 Also note that, while less common, a post-marital agreement (a contract between current spouses which defines their rights to assets and debts in the event of a divorce) may also be enforceable.

 While challenges may be made to enforcement of a premarital agreement, they are rarely successful.
 There are a couple of steps couples can take to reduce the risk of a future challenge.
 First, the couple should provide a fair and reasonable disclosure of the property and debts of each party.
 This goal is best achieved by attaching to the agreement a list of each party’s assets and debts.
 Additionally, each party should waive any right to disclosure of the other party’s property beyond that disclosed in the agreement.

 What to Do If the Premarital Agreement is Challenged

 If a premarital agreement is challenged, the party seeking to invalidate it has the burden to prove it should be set aside.
 In the rare circumstances that premarital agreements are not upheld, it is typically due to the same types of problems that make other types of contracts unenforceable, such as when a contract is unconscionable (meaning that given the circumstances at the time the agreement was entered into, it was so one-sided as to oppress or unfairly surprise an innocent party).

 Similarly, if a party was under duress or coercion when it was signed or the agreement was not specific enough for a court to enforce, the agreement may be successfully challenged.

-Contact us at Hallier Lawrence for more information on premarital agreements and how we can protect the long-term interests for you and your children.
+Contact us at Hallier Stearns PLC for more information on premarital agreements and how we can protect the long-term interests for you and your children.